ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 passively opening, as in a server), or rendezvousing on the Preconnection (i.e. peer to peer establishment).

-Once a Connection is established, data can be sent on it in the form of Messages.
+Once a Connection is established, data can be sent and received on it in the form of Messages.
 The interface supports the preservation of message boundaries both via explicit Protocol Stack support, and via application support through a Message Framer which finds message boundaries in a stream.
 Messages are